Sleep Talk Blog, Advice, Bed and Mattress Guides

 Whatever problems the pandemic is causing you, avoid dumping any rubbish illegally.
 The penalties can range from small fines to jail time.
 Below are the penalties you may face:

-• It has a fixed penalty notice of between £150 and £400 for small-scale fly-tipping.
-This is in line with the Unauthorised Deposit of Waste (Fixed Penalties) Regulations 2016.
+- It has a fixed penalty notice of between £150 and £400 for small-scale fly-tipping.
+This aligns with the Unauthorised Deposit of Waste (Fixed Penalties) Regulations 2016.
 It’s a criminal offense.
 Scotland may issue the same penalty for any fly-tipping incident under 33A of the Environmental Protection Act 1990.
 In Wales, local authorities can issue fixed penalties for fly-tipping, regarding the offense as a breach of 33 (1)(a) of the Environmental Protection Act 1990.

 Authorities may also confiscate or freeze assets of fly-tipping offenders under the Proceeds of Crime Act 2002.